celinab23/Exquisite-corpse-Alek-CelColab/README.md

 Trying to push when I should pull...
 I feel like a gym bro :muscle:

-If a butterfly flip its wings in one part of the world, it is able to cause storm in another part <br>
+If a butterfly flip its wings in one part of the world, it is able to cause storm in another part. <br>
-Sounds weird right ?
+Sounds weird, right?